 Retention and productivity have never been higher on the agenda than today.
 Competition for new talent is fierce and if you manage to hire the best of the best you need to work hard to retain them.

 Many companies are dealing with the great resignation, partly brought on by a new less known anomaly: Shift Shock.
 Shift Shock, in a nutshell, is starting a new job and realizing that things are not as they were advertised.
 And, this new generation is not shy to leave a job they hate.
 According to Muse 2022 research, 80% think it’s acceptable to leave a new job before six months if it doesn’t live up to your expectations.
 And, 41% said they’d give a new job only 2-6 months before quitting.

 This is why having an outstanding onboarding experience is critical.
 Those first few weeks can convince the new employee you are a company worth working for.
 Or, they can motivate them to revisit the recruitment sites and look for other opportunities, costing you time and money.
-These onboarding video examples show how your team can start rethinking the way they deliver genuinely relevant and helpful onboarding experiences.
+It’s also important to remember new starters may not have existing industry experience and have a limited understanding of roles, career pathways, culture or what an organisation does.
+These onboarding video examples show how your team can start rethinking the way they deliver genuinely relevant and helpful onboarding experiences while creating emotional connections.

 And, you don’t need big budgets and a professional film crew.
 The equation is simple: video + employee storytelling = more effective onboarding experiences.
 StoryTagger helps everyone discover and share the highest quality video stories to guidance you set.
 Plus, you can easily curate onboarding videos at scale with customizable templates and workflows that fit your organizational goals.

 Take Storytagger for a test drive and start making effective onboarding videos at a fraction of the cost.

 Why is onboarding important for new employees?